-Evans is currently treasurer of the Florida chapter of the Percussive Arts Society, a position he has held since 1997.
-He has twice been a featured clinician for the Percussive Arts Society International Convention.
-He is a symphonic endorser and clinician for the Sabian Cymbal Corporation and Grover Pro Percussion.
+John served 19 years as treasurer of the Florida Chapter of the Percussive Arts Society.
+He has twice been a featured clinician for the Percussive Arts Society International Convention, and he is a symphonic endorser and clinician for the Sabian Cymbal Corporation, Grover Pro Percussion and Remo Drumheads.

 John is an avid collector of antique mechanical kitchen items, highlighted by his collection of over 100 apple peelers.
 He currently serves as the president of the International Society of Apple Parer Enthusiasts (ISAPE).
 He has been a member of the Naples Philharmonic since 1989.

 I studied with Alan Abel, associate principal percussionist of The Philadelphia Orchestra, at Temple University.
 I won my job with the Naples Philharmonic in June of 1991.

 What is the most enjoyable part of your job?